Frequently asked questions

 Do I need to send you my references?

-No. We will use the references which are sent to the Faculty as as part of your course application.
+No. We will use the references which are sent to the Faculty as as part of your programme application.

 Any further questions